jefersonmsantos/football_api_task/README.md

 ### football-app
 - Image for this container is created with Dockerfile.
 - Python files executed by this container are in the folder artifact.
-- Image executes file main.py, that executes the following scripts in sequence:
+- Image executes file main.py, which executes the following scripts in sequence:
     - **create_tables.py**: This file connects to the mysql db and create the three following tables represented on the model:

         ![Relational_model](images/relational_model.png)